pokt-network/pocket-core/doc/application-auth-token.md

 #### clientPublicKey
 > type: `string`
 >
-> Required for signature verification, the hexadecimal public of each individual client allowing for granular control of who can use the ATT
+> Required for signature verification, the hexadecimal public of each individual client allowing for granular control of who can use the AAT

 ### ECDSA ed25519 Signature Scheme
 The protocol wide ed25519 ECDSA will be used for any signatures and verifications that are used within this specification.